gsinghjay/LLMAdapterClient/IMPLEMENTATION.md

        private readonly IPythonProcessManager _processManager;

        // Implementation using Python process manager
-       // Must handle the specific command formats used by main.py
+       // Handles the specific command formats used by main.py
-       // Support for special commands like /clear, /loadrag, /ragstatus }
+       // Supports special commands like /clear, /loadrag, /ragstatus
+       // Implements proper resource management with IDisposable
+       // Provides event-based notifications for messages and errors }
    ```